Worldwar: Striking the Balance: Plot summary

-Jäger explains Hitler's plan to Ludmila, and they make their way to Lodz.
+Jäger explains Hitler's plan to Ludmila, and they make their way to Łódź.
 There they make contact with Anielewicz and tell him about Skorzeny.
 All three head to the condemned building in which the bomb is being guarded by partisans.
 They find the Jewish guard dead.
 Upon entering the building, Skorzeny attacks them with nerve gas and a submachine gun.
 Jäger is carrying a medical kit with an antidote to the toxin and manages to inject himself, Ludmila, and Anielewicz with it.
 They manage to kill Skorzeny and avert the detonation of the bomb.

 In Cairo, the Race reaches an accord with the human powers.
 The Race will completely withdraw from the territories under the control of the United States, the Soviet Union, and Germany in 1942, with the exception of Poland, which the Race intends to hold as a buffer state between Germany and the Soviet Union.
 Atvar is willing to suspend hostilities with Germany, the Soviet Union, the United States, Britain, and Japan.
 Atvar has no intention of returning any part of the British Empire to the United Kingdom except Canada, which the Race considers to be uninhabitable because of its cold climate; Newfoundland, which joins Canada; and New Zealand, which is spared because of the Race's tendency to overlook islands.
 Australia was fully conquered after the atomic bombing of Sydney and Melbourne.
 The war ends, but fighting continues in the territories that the Race still controls, especially in China, where a determined communist insurgency, led by Mao Zedong seeks liberation.
 Also, the Red Army continues to mop up remnant German units from the German invasion.

 It is clear that the peace is only temporary.
 The Race has not recognized the right of the human powers to their own independence and still officially intends to conquer the entire world at a later date.
 Nazi Germany is apparently still eager to use force to drive the Race off the planet completely but perhaps not in the immediate future.
 In the Soviet Union, Stalin assures Molotov that war with the Race and the other human powers is inevitable, especially since a second wave of alien colonists is expected to reach earth by the 1960s.
 The ruined United States begins the long process of reconstruction.